13-Peripherals

 By the late 1970s and early 1980s many printers were available for use with home computers.
 However, the cost was often over $1,000, which limited the number of people who could afford to buy one.
 Most printers offered 96 characters in the standard ASCII set, including both upper and lowercase characters.
 The cheaper printers could only print uppercase characters, while some of the more expensive ones were capable of accepting programmable characters or had built-in graphics characters.

 The other type of printer in common use was dot matrix.
 These less expensive printers formed characters with a series of pins in a vertical row that struck the ribbon and produced dots on the paper.
 As the print head moved across the paper, the dots were printed in patterns that resembled (sometimes vaguely) letters and numbers.
 The matrix used to form a character was usually referred to as the number of horizontal dots by the number of vertical dots.
 A 5×7 matrix, for example, used up to five dots across and up to seven dots down.
 Some printers (like some computers of the time) did not use “descenders” on the lowercase letters that drop below the baseline (“g”, “j”, “p”, “q”, and “y”).
 To print lowercase letters with descenders often required nine or more vertical pins.
+Over time, print technology improved the appearance of dot matrix printing, first by increasing the vertical printing density to 9 or more dots, which allowed creation of true descenders on those lower case letters, and later by adding additional horizontal printing to get rid of the “dot” appearance.

 The Centronics 730 may well have been the first “standard” printer for the Apple II (as well as for many other microcomputers).
 It used a parallel cable whose pin layout went on to also become a standard for use with personal computers.
 The parallel cable pin layout on the plug was still in use by the 1990s.[48]
 Centronics also had several other models, including the 737 and 739.
 A less expensive printer made by Centronics, the 779, used 5×7 dot matrix characters, and could print in sizes from 10 to 16.5 cpi (characters per inch), ranging from 60 cps (characters per second) at 10 cpi to 100 cps at 16.5 cpi.
 It also had a one-line buffer (which held up to 132 characters), but printed a limited 64 character ASCII set, all uppercase plus some special characters.
 As mentioned before, most personal computers of the time didn’t have lowercase anyway, so this limitation wasn’t necessarily a drawback.
 The better printers made by Centronics had a larger matrix and could produce true descenders on lowercase characters.[49],[50]